Amajerus/sphinx-template/source/chapter1/index.rst

 Once it is downloaded, extract the jar file associated with the which version of JAVA you have.
 If you do not have JAVA `click here <https://www.java.com/en/>`_ to download it.

-For example if using JAVA version 8 then you will want to add :title-reference: `mssql-jdbc-9.2.0.jre8.jar` to your CLASSPATH.
+For example if using JAVA version 8 then you will want to extract `mssql-jdbc-9.2.0.jre8.jar`

 Extract the jar file to you project file.
 Also if you are using integrated security with SQL Server then extract `mssql-jdbc_auth-9.2.0.x64.dll` or `mssql-jdbc_auth-9.2.0.x86.dll` file,